SearParsley/GGJ_2025/README.md

 ### ASCII Art

-I did make edits to some of the versions within the game, but those listed below are unmodified and linked to where I sourced it.
+Many of the in-game versions have been modified to fit my needs, but each of the ASCII images shown below is unmodified.
+While the origin of many ASCII images may be lost to time, I provide a link to where I was able to find each image.

 [Bug](https://ascii.co.uk/art/bug)
 ```